rdlowrey/auryn/README.md

 auryn is a recursive dependency injector.
 Use auryn to bootstrap and wire together S.O.L.I.D., object-oriented PHP applications.

+## Maintenance status

+`rdlowrey/auryn` is no longer maintained.
+For a repo that is still under maintenance you have two
+options:

+* Switch to [`amphp/injector`](https://github.com/amphp/injector).
+It is a significant rewrite and uses a new namespace and slightly different interfaces, requiring you to update your code.
+It will introduce new features and diverge over time from this repo.
+* Use [`martin-hughes/auryn`](https://github.com/martin-hughes/auryn).
+It is a fork from this repo and maintains the current namespace and interfaces.
+It is unlikely to introduce significant new features, instead focussing on bugfixes and testing.

 ##### How It Works

 Among other things, auryn recursively instantiates class dependencies based on the parameter